Together we nurture the genius in everyone

 What if my child has special needs?

 We can meet a variety of special needs in school.
 Please discuss your child’s needs with the teacher.
 The Special Educational Needs Co-ordinator (SENCo) will be happy to meet with you to discuss specific concerns.
+Please look at our SEN Report

 What if my child can’t speak English?

 We have many children in our school who are learning English.
 We have some specialist staff who are available to help children in their acquisition of English as an additional language.
+The website has a translate button at the top of each page.

 What should I do if I am worried about my child’s progress?